WHAT WE DO

 Embedded Systems focuses on the design and development of all electronic and electrical systems.
 We deliver power to all the components and transform movement data from other systems into physical movement of the vehicle.

-The controls subteam is responsible for the navigation aspects of the robot.
+The navigation subteam is responsible for the navigation aspects of the robot.
 That generally includes path planning and trajectory planning.
 In short, we take costmap and odometry as inputs and produce an optimal path to generate motor velocity commands.
-Controls is also responsible for building a simulation model using tools like Gazebo and ROS to test and deploy without the physical robot.
+Navigation is also responsible for building a simulation model using tools like Gazebo and ROS to test and deploy without the physical robot.

 The platform team is responsible for the chassis of the robotic vehicle.
 The team uses CAD software to design the chassis in order to meet the competition regulations and store all the necessary electronics of the vehicle.
 The team uses various machines to manufacture the designed parts and assemble the chassis.